 Project Overview

 Jurisdictions across the United States are taking steps to reduce the number of people who are detained in jail unnecessarily while awaiting trial.
-In particular, they are seeking to reduce the use of cash bail as a mechanism to ensure court appearance.
-Many jurisdictions have introduced risk-assessment tools to inform release decisions and pretrial supervision programs to maintain court appearance rates.
-These reforms have the potential to reduce racial disparities, increase fairness, and reduce the role of the criminal justice system in perpetuating poverty in low-income communities.
-However, many of the jurisdictions that are instituting these reforms are “flying blind” because there is very little reliable evidence on their effectiveness, and these reforms may come with their own potential pitfalls that are not well understood.
+These reforms include the use of risk-assessment tools to inform release decisions and supervision programs during the pretrial period (before a case is adjudicated) to maintain court appearance and arrest avoidance.
+Such reforms hold the potential to reduce racial disparities and increase fairness in the pretrial process, by reducing the disproportionate negative impact of traditional cash bail systems on individuals and communities.
+However, many jurisdictions that are instituting these reforms are “flying blind” because there is little reliable evidence on their effectiveness or potential tradeoffs in terms of public safety or the legitimacy of the court process.